Public Information

 Virtual Open Forum II

-Come ask your questions and share your concerns with representatives from DPIE staff and top management.
+Residents attended to ask their questions and share their concerns with representatives from DPIE staff and top management.

 DPIE is holding virtual monthly seminars on a variety of topics in our Third-Thursday Community Information Sessions series.
 Our Zoom seminar, “Virtual Open Forum II,” included a PowerPoint presentation, followed by a listening session where staff answered questions from the floor.
 If you missed it, you may view the presentation at Open Forum II or click the image.